-1. We have reviewed the accompanying consolidated interim condensed statement of financial position of OAO NOVATEK and its subsidiaries (the "Group") as of 31 March 2010 and the related consolidated interim condensed statements of income, cash flows, comprehensive income and changes in equity for the three months then ended.
-Management is responsible for the preparation and presentation of this consolidated interim condensed financial information as set out on pages 4 to 34 in accordance with International Accounting Standard No. 34, Interim Financial Reporting.
+1. We have reviewed the accompanying consolidated interim condensed statement of financial position of OAO NOVATEK and its subsidiaries (the "Group") as of 30 June 2010, the related consolidated interim condensed statements of income and comprehensive income for the three and six months then ended, and the related consolidated interim condensed statements of cash flows and changes in equity for the six months then ended.
+Management is responsible for the preparation and presentation of this consolidated interim condensed financial information as set out on pages 4 to 42 in accordance with International Accounting Standard No. 34, Interim Financial Reporting.
 Our responsibility is to express a conclusion on this consolidated interim condensed financial information based on our review.